nokia/LearningStore/README.md

     App.js -> Home.js -> Store.js -> Item.js

 `App.js` is the entry point of the application. `Home.js` displays the list of stores available. `Store.js` displays the homepage of the selected store and `Item.js` shows the details of a store item.

+## Content Edition

+All the stores can be edited directly in a web browser.
+A set of keyboard shortcuts allows to create, modify, save, upload etc. store items.
+See [Content Edition](EDITION.md "Content Edition") for more information.